Alejogb1/job-board/blog-data/why-is-there-a-segfault-when-using-openmp-with-cmsis-nn.md

 id: "why-is-there-a-segfault-when-using-openmp-with-cmsis-nn"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 A segmentation fault (segfault) when combining OpenMP with CMSIS-NN, specifically on embedded systems, isn't uncommon, and there's usually a clear reason behind it.
 I’ve encountered this kind of headache more than a few times across different platforms.
 It often boils down to shared resource contention, memory alignment, or incorrect handling of the execution environment's peculiarities.

 First, understand that CMSIS-NN is designed for single-threaded execution on resource-constrained microcontrollers.
 It assumes full control over memory and execution contexts.
 OpenMP, on the other hand, introduces multi-threading, potentially leading to conflicts.
 The crux of the problem typically isn't that OpenMP and CMSIS-NN are fundamentally incompatible, but rather how they're interacting within the system’s limitations, and how developers manage concurrency.